 This diagram shows us the different intersections and types of non-monogamy.

 This giant diagram has all the types of non-monogamy of which most of it, other than the yellow cheating bit is consensual or ethical in some way.

 This fascinating and rich explanation of all the different types of polyamory is how Charlotte Davies began her fab talk when she joined us to give an expert guest talk on polyamory a couple of weeks ago.

 Missed it?
-Pre-order the recording here.
+Purchase your recording here.

 As I reflect on this talk I'm left wondering how many counsellors are confident talking to clients about polyamory - are you?
 Or maybe you're a client who is fearful to talk about polyamory with your counsellor.

 In the feedback after Charlotte's talk many counsellors told me they'd never thought about or considered couple's privilege and how this can effect us and our clients.
 Many people told me they became more aware of how privileged monogamous couples are and that the relationship escalator (a new term for many) is something we can question and challenge.